-Students are advised about evacuation procedure by maps, and instructions that are displayed at the exit of each room in the College.
+Students are advised about evacuation procedures by maps, and instructions that are displayed at the exit of each room in the College.

 Evacuation and emergency practices at the College are held once per semester, and are signalled by a lengthy sounding of the bell/whistle and a broadcast being given over the phone system.
-When a threat is made to a College building, primary students are required to assemble under the supervision of their teacher (at the time) in an area on the College oval (Muster Point) while Secondary and Early Childhood students should assemble at the College Library.
-In the case of fire, the central Muster Point for all students and staff will be the College Library.
-Attendance registers are taken by teachers to ensure that all students are present.
+When a threat is made to a College building, primary students (K-6) are required to assemble under the supervision of their teacher (at the time) in an area on the College Oval (Muster Point) while Secondary students (7-12) should assemble at the College Library.
+In the case of fire, the central Muster Point for students and staff will be the College Library (Secondary) or Undercover Area (Primary).
+Emergency attendance registers are taken by teachers to ensure that all students are present.

-Enrolment:
+ENROLMENT:

 Intending applicants are required to apply for enrolment into HillSide Christian College.
 Enrolment is not a right, and parents/students must ensure that they fully support the HillSide philosophy and ethos before being accepted.
-HillSide welcomes applications from any supportive families.
+HillSide welcomes applications from any supportive families desiring a Christian education for their child.